The Eiffel Tower

 Operating diagram of the 1899 machinerie

-Begun in October 2008, the work on the western lift will be concluded in 2012.
-The same renovation will then be carried out on the eastern lift.
+Begun in October 2008, the work on the western lift was concluded in 2014.
 It is a long process for the teams, which vary from 10 to 45 people, representing many building trades.

 A Unique Prototype